| |

 will become clearer.

-I try to show how these Second (Negating) & Third (Affirming)
+Can it be shown how these Second (Negating) & Third (Affirming)

-Turnings can be made of "one taste", i.e. compatible & harmonious.
+Turnings can be made of "one taste", i.e. compatible & harmonious

 The differences between Rangtong & Shentong will assist in doing so.